 Franchisors also provide a lot of training and orientation courses to new franchise owners.
 You should attend these to gain a better understanding of the business.
 They will also help in the hiring and training process for your initial staff.

-5. Opening Your Franchise
+5. Open Your Franchise

 Once you have completed all the above steps, it is time to unveil your new business venture.
 The great thing about a franchise is that you are not alone here; the franchisor has an active stake in seeing your new venture succeed.
 Therefore, they will often help you with marketing and promotional campaigns.